OutSquareCapital/framelib/docs/CODE_ARCHITECTURE.md

 )
 ```

+**Why MRO-based introspection?** This approach enables schema inheritance.
+When a class inherits from another class that is also a `Layout`, the child class automatically inherits all entries from its parent.

+By processing the entire MRO (reversed from base to derived), entries from parent classes are included in the schema, allowing you to extend schemas hierarchically.

-This functional approach makes the code more declarative and composable.
+This functional approach makes the code more declarative and composable, while also enabling powerful inheritance patterns across the class hierarchy.

 ### `Folder` and `File` Interaction